Vasudeo Sitaram Bendrey: Work on Sambhaji

-For years it was believed that Sambhaji's death and samadhi was located in Tulapur but Bendrey's research led him to prove that the true location of Sambhaji's samadhi was in Vadhu Budruk (Near Pune).
+For years it was believed that Sambhaji's death and samadhi was located in Tulapur but Bendrey's research led him to prove that the true location of Sambhaji's samadhi was in Vadhu Budruk (near Pune).
 He went to the location of Sambhaji's samadhi and discovered that it was in a state where nature had overrun it.
-He and his fellow historians cleaned the place to find the “Vrindavan of Sambhaji.
-Today in the month of March during the new moon (Sambhaji’s death day) a big celebration is held in Vadhu to commemorate the life of Sambhaji.
-In 1999 Sambhaji's Biography was republished for the 3rd time and was released in Vadhu.
+He and his fellow historians cleaned the place to find the "Vrindavan of Sambhaji.
+Every year, in the month of March during the new moon (Sambhaji's death day) a big celebration is held in Vadhu to commemorate the life of Sambhaji.
+In 1999, Sambhaji's biography was also republished for the 3rd time and was released in Vadhu.